 A woman should not have a medical abortion if she:

-Suction or aspiration abortion.
-Sometimes called a suction D & C (for dilation and curettage), this procedure can be done up to 13 weeks after the first day of the last menstrual period.
+- Suction or aspiration abortion.
+Sometimes called a suction D & C (for dilation and curettage), this procedure can be done up to 14 weeks after the first day of the last menstrual period.
 Suction D & C is the procedure most commonly used to end a pregnancy.
+One dose of antibiotics, usually doxycycline, is recommended prior to the procedure to prevent infection.
 The cervix is dilated (widened) and a rigid hollow tube is inserted into the uterus.
 An electric pump sucks out the contents of the uterus.
 The process takes about 15 minutes.
 Local anesthesia is usually applied to the cervix to minimize the pain of dilating the cervix.
 Medication given intravenously (into a vein) may help to decrease anxiety and relieve pain.

 A medical abortion of an early pregnancy usually requires three or more visits to get abortion medication and make sure all the pregnancy tissue has passed.
 Bleeding related to the abortion may last up to two weeks.

 You usually can resume most daily activities within hours after a surgical abortion that uses local anesthesia between 9 and 14 weeks, as long as no sedatives were used.
 If you received sedatives or were unconscious, as with general anesthesia, don't drive or use dangerous machinery for at least 24 hours.
 In either case, avoid sexual activity for 2 weeks to prevent infection and to allow the cervix and uterus to return to normal shape and size.
 Most women are advised to follow up at the doctor's office about 2 weeks after the procedure.